Checklist for Putting Together a New Proposal

 - Discuss project and current status.

-- Discuss a proposal submission timeline.
+- Discuss due date and a proposal submission timeline.

 8. Prepare your Internal Budget: